coreruleset/go-ftw/README.md

 The rule looks for an HTTP header named `X-CRS-Test` and writes its value to the log, the value being the UUID of a test stage.
 If the header does not exist, the rule will be skipped and no marker will be written.
 If the header is found, the rule will also disable all further matching against the request to ensure that reported matches only concern actual test requests.

-You can configure the name of the HTTP header by setting the `logmarkerheadername` option in the configuration to a custom value (the value is case insensitive).
+You can configure the name of the HTTP header by setting the `logmarkerheadername` option in the configuration to a custom value (the value is case-insensitive).

+## Wait for backend service to be ready

+Sometimes you need to wait for a backend service to be ready before running the tests.
+For example, you may need to wait for an additional container to be ready before running the tests.
+Now you can do that by passing the `--wait-for-host` flag.
+The value of this option is a URL that will be requested, and you can configure the expected result using the following additional flags:
+- `--wait-for-host`:                     Wait for host to be available before running tests.
+- `--wait-delay`:                        Time to wait between retries for all wait operations. (default 1s)
+- `--wait-for-connection-timeout`        Http connection timeout, The timeout includes connection time, any redirects, and reading the response body. (default 3s)
+- `--wait-for-expect-body-json`          Expect response body JSON pattern.
+- `--wait-for-expect-body-regex`         Expect response body pattern.
+- `--wait-for-expect-body-xpath`         Expect response body XPath pattern.
+- `--wait-for-expect-header`             Expect response header pattern.
+- `--wait-for-expect-status-code`        Expect response code e.g. 200, 204, ... .
+- `--wait-for-insecure-skip-tls-verify`  Skips tls certificate checks for the HTTPS request.
+- `--wait-for-no-redirect`               Do not follow HTTP 3xx redirects.
+- `--wait-for-timeout`                   Sets the timeout for all wait operations, 0 is unlimited. (default 10s)

 ## Library usage